-

 What a weekend in Porto taught me

-Jul 22, 2024I came to Porto for a weekend with two goals in mind: (1) to have my first solo trip fully focused on photography, and (2) to allow some space for my mind to wander and reflect.
+July 22nd, 2024I came to Porto for a weekend with two goals in mind: (1) to have my first solo trip fully focused on photography, and (2) to allow some space for my mind to wander and reflect.
+I need space for reflection.
+I often make the mistake of obsessing over a question, continuously …

 Editing and killing your darlings

-I’m going through one of the final edits of the first issue of “Wandering Through Life”, a magazine dedicated to the places, lives, and stories I wander through.
-It will be the physical companion to this digital journal that will be released once in a while.
+July 10th, 2024Editing and sequencing, especially when you want to tell a story through photos, is hard.
+And heartbreaking at times.
+I’m going through one of the final edits of the first issue of “Wandering Through Life”, a magazine dedicated to the places, lives, and stories I wander through. …

 Taking snapshots of life